5 Pillars of Parenting Coordination

 What is Parenting Coordination?

-Parenting Coordination (PC) is a child-focused, dispute resolution process for high-conflict co-parents.
+Parenting Coordination is a child-focused, dispute resolution process for high-conflict co-parents.
 It's often court-ordered or agreed upon when traditional mediation or legal approaches haven't been sufficient to manage ongoing disputes.
-Your Parenting Coordinator (PC) is a neutral professional, usually with a background in law or mental health, who has specialized training in conflict resolution, child development, and high-conflict family dynamics.
+Your PC is a neutral professional, with a background in law or mental health, who has specialized training in conflict resolution, child development, and high-conflict family dynamics.

 The primary goal of PC is to help you: